 Loading Gasoline onto Marine Tank Vessels

 (1) Applicability.
-This rule applies to loading events at any location within the Portland ozone air quality maintenance area when gasoline is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held gasoline.
+This rule applies to loading events at any location within the Portland AQMA when gasoline is placed into a marine tank vessel cargo tank; or where any liquid is placed into a marine tank vessel cargo tank that had previously held gasoline.
 The owner or operator of each marine terminal and marine tank vessel is responsible for and must comply with this rule.

 (2) Exemptions.
 The following activities are exempt from the marine vapor control emission limits of this rule: